Falcon will require tax file numbers and run identity checks before we can take over as your accountant. All parties will be notified of the change.

 Choose a bank account.

-If the statement line shows funds received, select the bank account you transferred the money from.
+If the statement line indicates that a payment has been received, choose the bank account you used for the transfer.

 Click OK.
-Once you’ve reconciled the transfer transaction in one bank account, go into the corresponding bank account and reconcile the other side of the transfer transaction.
+After confirming the transaction in one bank account, go to the other bank account and double-check that the transfer happened as expected.

 A profit and loss account and a balance sheet are included in the financial statements we generate for you.
 These total up all of the transactions that took place throughout the year, including those that came from the company’s bank account (s).
 The problem is that Xero must record such bank transactions as income or costs in the profit and loss account, or as an asset or liability on the balance sheet.
 During the reconciliation process, you can only do this by providing an account code.